28th April, 2020

-Various regulations do require the provision of information to employees however, such as the Health and Safety at Work etc. Act and the Management of Health and Safety at Work Regulations.
+Just because toolbox talks aren't a specific legal requirement, doesn't mean you shouldn't do them.
+Various regulations do require the provision of information to employees, such as the Health and Safety at Work etc. Act and the Management of Health and Safety at Work Regulations.

 10.(1) Every employer shall provide his employees with comprehensible and relevant information on — (a)the risks to their health and safety identified by the assessment, (b)the preventive and protective measures...